-Home Batteries in WA — the honest ROI picture (2026)
+Home batteries in WA — the honest ROI picture (2026)

 When batteries make financial sense in Perth, which brands hold up, actual payback timelines, and the WA-specific rebates that change the maths.